Funding & Grants

-WVCTSI – Year 8 – Drema Mace, Principal Investigator (PI)
+WVCTSI – Year 8 – Drema Hill, Principal Investigator (PI)

 The State Opioid Response contract is an agreement between CRCH and the State Bureau for Behavioral Health for the provision of professional development activities specific to the substance use epidemic.

-SOR Primary and Secondary Prevention – Drema Mace, PI
+SOR Primary and Secondary Prevention – Drema Hill, PI

 The State Opioid Response Primary and Secondary Prevention agreement allows CRCH to replicate the “Prescription Opioid and Heroin Awareness Toolkit” in additional counties at the center of this epidemic.
 This year the CRCH will be producing regional toolkits so that we can ensure this timely and useful information is provided statewide.